-First and foremost, avoid wasting money on chemical cleaners that promise to work wonders on tile grout when cheap and healthier solutions can be found at home.
-No matter what you use, a lot of elbow grease will be involved – so be prepared to scrub!
-Here’s how to clean grout, so you can enjoy a shiny bathroom and kitchen once more.
+First, don’t waste money on those potentially toxic chemical cleaners that promise to work wonders on tile grout.
+You can learn how to clean grout using a less expensive and healthier homemade grout cleaner that works just as well.
+No matter which DIY grout cleaner you use, a lot of elbow grease will be involved – so be prepared to scrub!

 When life gives you lemons, clean that dirty grout!
 The high acidity in lemon juice eats away at stubborn stains and discoloration in grout.
-Leave it on for ten minutes before wiping clean.
-And bonus: The smell of fresh lemons is a lot better than cleaning solution.
+Soak your grout with lemon juice, leave it on for ten minutes, and wipe down your grout and tile with a damp cloth.
+As a bonus, you’re left with the aroma of fresh lemons instead of a chemical cleaning solution.

-If you haven’t cleaned your grout lines in years (don’t be embarrassed; life gets busy), it’s time to bring in the big guns.
-With a few extra drops of this and a few scrubs of that, you can see shiny tile edges in no time.
-Put on some sunglasses; your bathroom and kitchen are about to shine bright.
-Here are the best ways to clean grout, when the stubborn gunk doesn’t want to leave.
+If you haven’t cleaned your grout lines in years, it may be time to bring in the big guns.
+With a few extra drops of this and a few scrubs of that, you can get rid of grout stains and bring back that brilliant white.